Berchez/ReactJS-Projects/README.md

 This project was made to dedicate only to the use of hooks, without reckoning anything graphical.
 In this project, the use of:
 * React Router Dom
-* ESLint, Prettier, editorConfig e Prop-Types
+* ESLint, Prettier, editorConfig, Babel e Prop-Types
 * useState
 * useEffect
 * useCallback